a11ywatch/a11ywatch/cli/README.md

 ## Build

-Get the CLI by running the command below.
+Get the CLI by running one of the commands below.

 ```sh
 # install via cargo